 Attorney General’s Office charged six individuals nabbed in “Net Nanny” operation in Yakima targeting individuals seeking to rape children

-“We have held a second individual accountable for preying on children,” Ferguson said.
+“We have held a fourth individual accountable for preying on children,” Ferguson said.
 “The work of law enforcement across the state to protect children is vital.
 I appreciate the partnership with the Washington State Patrol and Yakima County to investigate these important cases and bring accountability.”

 The Attorney General’s Office does not have authority to initiate criminal investigations, unless it receives and accepts a referral from a county prosecutor or the governor.
 The Attorney General’s Office accepted referrals from Yakima County Prosecuting Attorney Joseph Brusic in these six cases.

-Four more trials remain scheduled
+Two trials remain scheduled

 Trials are scheduled to begin in the coming months against:

 - Hayden A. Erlandson, 26, from Yakima.
 Prosecutors charged him with felony attempted second-degree child rape and felony communication with a minor for immoral purposes.
 His trial is scheduled to begin in the coming months.

 - Veniamin N. Gaidaichuk, 31, from Everett.
 Prosecutors charged him with felony attempted second-degree child rape and felony communication with a minor for immoral purposes.
 His trial is scheduled to begin on July 3.